ChazHosseini/portfolio/README.md

 ## About Me

 I am an innovative and results-driven **Software and Data Analytics Specialist** with a strong foundation in **analytics, and software development**.
-With a Master of Professional Studies in Analytics (Artificial Machine Intelligence concentration) from Northeastern University, I bring a solid academic background and extensive professional experience.

 My expertise includes:
 - Developing **data-driven solutions** using tools like Power BI and SSIS.